Shinzo Abe: Security and defense issues

+To allow for enough time to pass the bills in the face of lengthy opposition scrutiny, the Abe cabinet extended the Diet session by 95 days from June into September, making it the longest in the post-war era.
+The bills passed the House of Representatives on 16 July with the support of the majority LDP-Komeito coalition.
+Diet members from the opposition parties walked out of the vote in protest at what they said was the government's move to force the bills through without sufficient debate.
+Abe countered by arguing that the bills had been debated for "as many as 113 hours" before the vote.
+A government using its majority to "railroad" controversial bills through the Diet in the face of political and public opposition is a subject of criticism in Japan.
+As a result of these moves, Abe faced a public backlash, and opinion polls showed that his approval ratings fell into negative figures for the first time since he returned to power in 2012.
+Many protested outside the Diet buildings, denouncing what was referred to as "war bills" by opponents.
+The security bills were finally approved by the House of Councillors, 148 votes to 90, and became law on 19 September.

-In December 2015, the Abe government announced the creation of a new intelligence unit, the International Counterterrorism Intelligence Collection Unit, to aid counter-terrorism operations, to be based in the Foreign Ministry but led by the Prime Minister's Office.
+In December 2015, the Abe government announced the creation of a new intelligence unit, the International Counterterrorism Intelligence Collection Unit, to aid counter-terrorism operations, to be based in the Foreign Ministry but led by the prime minister's office.
 This was reported as being part of efforts to step up security measures in preparation for the 2016 G7 Summit in Shima, Mie, and 2020 Olympics in Tokyo.
 In the same month the cabinet approved Japan's largest-ever defense budget, at 5.1 trillion yen (US$45 billion), for the fiscal year beginning in April 2016.
 The package included funding intended for the purchase of three "Global Hawk" drones, six F-35 fighter jets, and a Boeing KC-46A midair refueling aircraft.